Dividend Investing Ideas Center

 Dividend stocks have become popular partially due to the fact that they are viewed as safe investments.
 Unfortunately in investing, there is always some risk involved.

 Although many investors have been very successful with dividend stocks, others have lost money when share prices drop or dividends are cut.
 Since dividends are not guaranteed, if a company is experiencing problems, they often reduce or even completely suspend dividends.

 The General Motors Company is an American multinational corporation founded in 1908, and the largest automaker in the United States.
 GM paid reliable, consistent dividends for several decades during its glory days.
 In the mid-2000s, however, the company hit a major snag.
 With a dividend yield rising over 10%, the stock was seemingly still an attractive investment.
 After all, it had reliably paid a 50 cent dividend each quarter from 1997 to 2005.
 The reason for such a high yield?
 A sharply dropping share price.
 GM shares plunged from over $60 in early 2003 to under $20 in early 2006.

+Eastman Kodak is a photographic and imaging equipment company that was founded in 1888.
+The company was very well positioned in the industry during the 1970s, but began to struggle in the 1990s when the print photo industry began to crumble.
 Kodak paid a quarterly dividend for several decades, hitting its prime in 1988 with a quarterly payout of 50 cents per share.
 The dividend amount later declined to 40 cents in 1994, but went up by 4 cents to 44 cents in 1997.
 For the next six years until 2003, the company paid consistent 44 cent dividends every quarter with an average of a 6.7% dividend yield.

 Finally, in April 2009, Kodak announced that it would no longer pay dividends on its stock as a result of declining sales.
 In January 2012, the company, which had been struggling for years, declared bankruptcy.